March Music

 It was very enjoyable especially the 3rd and 4th movement of the Chopin.
 I wondered about the comment by Anton Rubinstein who is said to have remarked that the fourth movement is the “wind howling around the gravestones”.
 That was actually very accurate!

 In the evening we went to an open rehearsal in Hamer Hall by the Melbourne Symphony Orchestra, preparing for concerts on the 19th and 20th.
-The notes commented that the conductor would decide which music was performed, and how!
+The notes commented that the conductor, Benjamin Northey, would decide which music was performed, and how!

 A very good event, and at $20 a seat, very good value.